mmore500/signalgp-lite/joss/paper.md

 Large population sizes are essential to studying key biological topics such as ecologies, the transition to multicelularity, and the role of rare events in evolution.
 In conjunction with parallel and distributied computing, computational efficiency is crucial to enabling larger-scale artificial life situations.

-In comparison to SignalGP [introduce this before], which was designed to target generic genetic programming problems, `signalgp-lite` fills a niche for interaction-heavy genetic programming applications that can tolerate trading a high level of customizability at runtime for a considerable speedup.
+In comparison to SignalGP, which was designed to target generic genetic programming problems, `signalgp-lite` fills a niche for interaction-heavy genetic programming applications that can tolerate trading a high level of customizability at runtime for a considerable speedup.
 Since the simulation parameters of artificial life experiments need not change during execution, they are a clear candidate for using `signalgp-lite`.

 The library has enabled order-of-magnitude scale-up of existing Artificial Life experiments studying the evolution of multicelularity; we anticipate it will also enable novel work in other Artificial Life and Genetic Programming contexts.